 Our mission is to preserve and enhance the international purchasing power of the reserves placed under our management by delivering good long-term returns above global inflation.

-The Client owns the funds that GIC manages, and decides on the overall risk that the GIC Portfolio can take in pursuit of good long-term returns.
+The Client owns the funds that GIC manages and decides on the overall risk that the GIC Portfolio can take in pursuit of good long-term returns.

 GIC’s investment process begins with the Policy Portfolio, which defines the key asset classes that drive the GIC Portfolio’s long-term returns.
 The Active Portfolio aims to add value to the Policy Portfolio through skill-based, active strategies, while preserving the exposure to systematic market risks.
 Together, the Policy Portfolio and Active Portfolio form the GIC Portfolio.

 The Policy Portfolio represents GIC’s asset allocation strategy over the long term.
-It accounts for the bulk of the risk and return potential of the GIC Portfolio, and seeks to balance the way different asset classes respond to different economic environments.
+It accounts for the bulk of the risk and return potential of the GIC Portfolio and seeks to balance the way different asset classes respond to different economic environments.

 The Policy Portfolio comprises six asset classes: Developed Market Equities, Emerging Market Equities, Nominal Bonds and Cash, Inflation-linked Bonds, Private Equity, and Real Estate.
-Diversification enables the Policy Portfolio to generate good risk-adjusted returns over a 20-year period.
+Diversification enables the Policy Portfolio to generate good, risk-adjusted returns over a 20-year period.

 The Active Portfolio comprises a group of investment strategies that adds value to the Policy Portfolio while broadly maintaining the same level of systematic risk.

 Each active strategy is funded by the sale of a Policy Portfolio asset class or combination of asset classes with a similar overall risk profile.
 This funding is the cost of capital for the active strategy, over which the strategy is required to generate additional returns.
 For example, active strategies designed to outperform public equities are funded from passive public equity holdings in the Policy Portfolio.
-This way, passive investments in the Policy Portfolio are replaced by an active strategy with the potential for greater returns without additional systematic risk to the portfolio.
+This way, passive investments in the Policy Portfolio are replaced by an active strategy with the potential for greater returns without increasing the systematic risk of the portfolio.

+Figure 3.
 Construction of an Active Strategy from the Policy Portfolio

 The GIC Board sets an active risk budget that the GIC Management can use for its alpha strategies.
 These strategies are stress-tested so we can understand and quantify their performance under various extreme but plausible market conditions, including macroeconomic and geopolitical events.
 The active risk budget establishes the total level of risk for the Active Portfolio.
 For example, marketable alternatives or hedge funds typically invest in liquid markets and vary their market exposures via a combination of long and short positions, depending on market conditions.
-The risk and return profile of this strategy is similar to a combination of Developed Market Equities as well as Nominal Bonds and Cash, and will be funded by these asset classes.
+The risk and return profile of this strategy is similar to a combination of Developed Market Equities as well as Nominal Bonds and Cash and will be funded by these asset classes.

 The GIC Portfolio is constructed to be resilient across a broad range of possible market and economic conditions, while generating good returns above global inflation in the long term.

 In GIC, portfolios are constructed to give them the best chances of achieving their intended purposes over appropriate horizons and within appropriate risk limits.
-For the GIC portfolio as a whole, this means achieving good long-term returns over 20 years while limiting potential downside over the shorter term.
+For the GIC Portfolio as a whole, this means achieving good long-term returns over 20 years while limiting potential downside over the shorter term.